alejandrox1/CS/RANDOM/README.md

   include ${PETSC_DIR}/conf/rules
   ```

+* Linking to TACC packages?
+You don't have to remember their locations.
+  Just use `$TACC_THATPACKAGE_DIR`, `$TACC_THATPACKAGE_INC`, and `$TACC_THATPACKAGE_LIB`.
+  These variables will be defined after you load the module.

+* Want to install your own python modules?
+Do `module help python`.

+## Software Running
+* If you have an MPI application with threads, don't forget to use
+  `tacc_affinity`.
+See the system user guide for more details.

 ## Diagnostics
 * Did you know that job resource utilization reports are available via TACC's
   [remora](https://github.com/TACC/remora) tool?
 Try it: